unitec-moodle/mdldevapp3_400/question/type/coderunner/Readme.md

     Lots of other information, such as the student's name, all intermediate submissions and prechecks and their times etc is available.
     See `quizsubmissions.py` for  more information.

+    **Note** the script requires large amounts of memory and you may find it fails with large classes.
+Increasing the *memory_limit* setting in *php.ini* may solve the problem if you have administrative rights on the server to change this.

 ## A note on accessibility